22q11.2 Deletion Syndrome in Children

 help your child with language delays.

-A small portion of children with severe heart defects and immune system problems caused
+A small number of children with severe heart defects and immune system problems caused

-with the syndrome who get proper treatment will survive and grow into adulthood.
-These
+who get treatment will survive and grow into adulthood.
+These children will likely

 Some children with the syndrome may have behavioral conditions.
 These include autism,